 =SUM(E3, F3, G3, E5, F5, G5, E9, F9, G9)

-This flexibility is particularly useful when your data isn't in a single block, enabling precise calculations without rearranging your spreadsheet layout.
+This flexibility is beneficial when your data isn’t in a single block, enabling precise calculations without rearranging your spreadsheet layout.

-Applying the SUM function across multiple sheets in Google Sheets allows you to total values from the same cell range across different tabs.
-This is useful when consolidating data from various categories or time periods.
+Applying the function across multiple sheets in Google Sheets allows you to total values from the same cell range across different tabs.
+This is particularly useful when consolidating data from multiple categories or periods.

 To calculate the total, let's use this formula: